CHARLES (CHARLIE) GWATHMEY, FAIA (1938-2009)

 1975 - The Island Walk Cooperative Housing Project, 1701 Torrey Pines Court, Reston VA.
 Modified over the years with wood siding.
 102 units.

 1976 - The Charof House, 15 Sycamore Lane, Montauk NY.
 Commissioned 1974.
 Project architects, Peter Szilagyi and Ivan Zaknic.
 Sold several times.
 Sold to Bart Walker.
-Sold around 2002 to Thomas E. (Ted) Owen, still owner in 2020.
+Sold in 2002 to Thomas E. (Ted) Owen, still owner in 2024.
 Color photo by James Wilkins.

 1976 - East Campus Student Housing at Columbia University, 70-74 Morningside Drive, New York NY.